Severance (film): Plot

-A man named George and two women are running through the woods.
-The women fall into a large pit trap while George is caught by a snare.
-As he hangs helplessly, a masked poacher approaches and disembowels him with a knife.

-Some days prior, the European Sales division of Palisade Defence military arms corporation are on a bus to a team-building weekend at a lodge in the Mátra Mountains of Hungary.
-When a fallen tree blocking the road halts the bus's progress, the driver refuses to take a dirt road through the woods and, after an argument, drives off, leaving the group to walk the remaining distance to the lodge.
+The European Sales division of Palisade Defence military arms corporation are en route to a team-building weekend at a lodge in the Mátra Mountains of Hungary.
+When a fallen tree blocking the road halts their bus's progress, the driver refuses to take a dirt road through the woods and, after an argument, drives off, leaving the group to walk the remaining distance to the lodge.

-The lodge turns out to be old and in serious disrepair, but the manager, Richard, convinces them to enter.
-Inside, they discover a file cabinet full of cryptic Palisade documents, written in Russian.
-This leads Harris to relate a story he'd heard about the lodge: the lodge was previously a mental institution, and in the early 20th century a Palisade-made nerve gas was used to clear it out after the inmates took over.
-Jill responds with the story she'd heard: the lodge was a "reeducation center" for Russian war criminals and poachers, and after an escape a Palisade-made nerve gas was used to clear escapees out of nearby buildings.
+The lodge is old and in disrepair, but the manager, Richard, convinces them to enter.
+Inside, they discover a file cabinet full of Palisade documents written in Russian.
+This leads Harris to relate something he heard: the lodge was a mental institution, and in the early 20th century a Palisade-made nerve gas was used to clear it out after the inmates took over.
+Jill heard something different: the lodge was a "reeducation center" for Russian war criminals and poachers, and after an escape, a Palisade-made nerve gas was used to clear escapees out of nearby buildings.
 Both mention a lone survivor who swore revenge on Palisade.
-Steve starts to tell his own story about the lodge's past as a clinic staffed by busty nurses when he finds a human tooth in the meat pie the group is eating for dinner.
+Steve starts to tell his own story about the lodge's past as a clinic when he finds a human tooth in the meat pie the group is eating for dinner.
 Chastising Gordon for serving a pie he just found in the kitchen, everyone goes to bed.

-That night Jill sees someone looking into the lodge from the trees.
+That night, Jill sees someone looking into the lodge from the trees.
 Though nobody is found outside, everyone but Richard agrees that they should leave the lodge.
-The next morning Richard grudgingly sends Harris and Jill to the top of the hill to call the bus driver back.
+The next morning Richard sends Harris and Jill to the top of the hill to call the driver back.
 Reaching the hill, the two find the bus abandoned and the driver dead in a nearby creek.
-Back at the lodge, Gordon steps into a bear trap.
-After several failed attempts by Steve and Billy to pry the trap open, Gordon's left leg is cut through completely under the knee.
+At the lodge, Gordon steps into a bear trap.
+After failed attempts by Steve and Billy to pry the trap open, Gordon's left leg is completely cut through.
 Harris and Jill arrive in the bus, load everyone in and head back for town.
 On the way, a spike strip is thrown in front of the bus, which causes it to crash.
-Harris is thrown clear of the bus in the crash, and is decapitated by a masked poacher with a machete.
-Jill is captured and tied to a tree, gagged, doused with gasoline, and burned alive.
-The rest discover Harris's body, prompting them to head back to the lodge for the night.
+Harris is thrown clear off the bus and is decapitated by a masked poacher with a machete.
+Jill is tied to a tree, doused with gasoline, and burned alive.
+The rest discover Harris's body and return to the lodge for the night.